mkehlmann/YoFrontEnd/README.md

-YoFrontEnd
+YoNode
 ==========

-Front End App scaffolded with yeoman
+Front End App scaffolded with yeoman, grunt, and bower

+Server side nodejs (using express) and TBD for DB